-IV.
-DATASETS, METRICS AND PERFORMANCE
+4 DATASETS, METRICS AND PERFORMANCE

-A. Datasets
+4.1 Datasets

 Sufficiently considered datasets are essential to comprehensively evaluate the performance of emotion recognition system with respect to multi-modalities.
 In this section, we introduce a series of available datasets, which are widely used for recent research in both unimodality and multimodality.
-A summary of datasets is shown in TABLE 1, where datasets are grouped by the categories of modalities and summarized in dimensions of year, utterance-level sample size, the number of subjects, label type, context, language and access.
+A summary of datasets is shown in TABLE 1, where datasets are grouped by the categories of modalities.
 Here we do not cover image-related datasets, as the primary purpose of the paper is to inform readers on dynamic datasets such as videos.